Let Us Now Praise Famous Men

 Let Us Now Praise Famous Men is a book with text by American writer James Agee and photographs by American photographer Walker Evans, first published in 1941 in the United States.
 The work documents the lives of impoverished tenant farmers during the Great Depression.
 Although it is in keeping with Evans's work with the Farm Security Administration, the project was initiated not by the FSA, but by Fortune magazine.
-The title derives from a passage in the Wisdom of Sirach (44:1) that begins, "Let us now praise famous men, and our fathers that begat us".
+The title derives from a passage in the Wisdom of Sirach (44:1) that begins, "Let us now praise famous men, and our fathers that begat us."

 Background

 Let Us Now Praise Famous Men grew out of an assignment that Agee and Evans accepted in 1936 to produce a Fortune article on the conditions among sharecropper families in the American South during the Great Depression.
 It was the time of U.S. President Franklin Roosevelt's "New Deal" programs designed to help the poorest segments of the society.
 Agee and Evans spent eight weeks that summer researching their assignment, mainly among three white sharecropping families mired in desperate poverty.
 They returned with Evans's portfolio of stark images—of families with gaunt faces, adults and children huddled in bare shacks before dusty yards in the Depression-era nowhere of the deep south—and Agee's detailed notes.
-His piece, however, was rejected by the editors at Fortune; but the following year the magazine gave Agee permission to publish his Alabama research in a book.
+His piece was rejected by the editors at Fortune; but the following year the magazine gave Agee permission to publish his Alabama research in a book.
 The manuscript was accepted for publication by Houghton Mifflin in 1939 and appeared two years later.

 As he writes in the book's preface, the original assignment was to produce a "photographic and verbal record of the daily living and environment of an average white family of tenant farmers".
 However, as the Literary Encyclopedia points out, "Agee ultimately conceived of the project as a work of several volumes to be entitled Three Tenant Families, though only the first volume, Let Us Now Praise Famous Men, was ever written".
 Agee considered that the larger work, though based in journalism, would be "an independent inquiry into certain normal predicaments of human divinity".